Highlights From The Week's Recreation Report

 Bring mosquito repellent!
 And please camp at least 100 feet from the water’s edge.

 redband trout, largemouth bass, crappie

-Access is available.
-Crappie fishing should be very good.
+Crappie fishing is slow.
 Best fishing is from a small boat.
 Larger boats cannot be launched at the reservoir as there is no boat ramp.
 Best fishing is near the dam and near the overhanging willows.
 The southeastern part of the reservoir is on BLM property.
 The reservoir is also fed by water from Deming Creek.

 Access is available off the FS 34 (Dairy Creek road) and 335 roads near Bly.
 Much of the reservoir is on private property so please respect this area.

 Klamath County Big Game

 General deer and elk bow:

 Seasons open Aug.
 24 and run through Sept.
 22. Weather conditions have been warm and dry.
 Hunters may increase opportunity near water sources or dried up stream beds.
 Look for fresh sign on roads and trails going between bedding and feeding areas.
 Areas with past wildfires -- such as the Oregon Gulch fire in the Keno Unit and the Berry Point fire in the Interstate Unit -- can provide a flush of vegetation attractive to deer and elk.